-- Call home as soon as you can and let your family know that you arrived safely.
-Note the time difference and ask your parents/guardians if they want you to call when you arrive regardless of the time, or if you should wait until they're awake. - As soon as you have internet access and your accommodation address, log into your Holy Cross study abroad online application at sa.holycross.edu and fill out the Student Host Country Arrival and Contact Information Form.

-- Alternatively, you can send an e-mail to the Office of Study Abroad (jschartn@holycross.edu) containing your cell phone number, host university e-mail account, and your mailing address.
+- □ Call home as soon as you can and let your family know that you arrived safely.
+Note the time difference and ask your parents/guardians if they want you to call when you arrive regardless of the time, or if you should wait until they're awake. - As soon as you have internet access and your accommodation address, log into your Holy Cross Study Abroad online application via the Study Abroad icon in your HC Gmail Google waffle (you must be logged into your HC Gmail account to access your application) and fill out the Student Host Country Arrival and Contact Information Form. - Alternatively, you can send an email to the Office of Study Abroad (jschartn@holycross.edu) containing your cell phone number, host university email account, and your mailing address.
 Don't forget! - Contact the on-site director at your host institution AND the Office of Study Abroad whenever an issue or a problem arises.
 Do not wait for an issue to snowball! - Send us an occasional e-mail and tell us about your courses, experiences, and impressions of the world beyond the U.S.